Request a Capital Project

 Is my project feasible?

-We provide a wide range of services to assist CUIMC faculty and departments with evaluating the feasibility of new construction, renovation, or building reuse projects, including:
+Once the project request is approved, we provide a wide range of services to assist CUIMC faculty and departments with evaluating the feasibility of new construction, renovation, or building reuse projects, including:

 • Procuring and managing of consultant services for feasibility study projects